BDC Hamburger Icon

 Below are the steps every business owner should take when pursuing an international digital marketing campaign.
 While it’s possible to rush out online ads or social media to reach out to prospective customers in other countries, the results may not be optimal if you don’t do the following.

-1. Find the most effective methods.
+1. Find the most effective methods

 Search engine optimization (SEO) is a must for all businesses that seek to establish an online presence.
 It’s not just about topping the rankings for search engine results.
 It’s essentially about putting up the right information about your company online to inform both search engines and human viewers about what you’re offering.

 Social media marketing is also considered fundamental, given the role it plays in the consumer market.
-Almost every potential customer has a social media account these days, so it’s an excellent platform for delivering your marketing messages.
+Almost every potential customer has a social media account these days, so it’s an excellent platform for delivering marketing messages.
 Other methods to consider include content marketing, email marketing, video advertising and affiliate marketing.
 [Find out why every brand should have a YouTube channel.]

 TipBottom line

 When getting started with SEO, focus on high-volume keywords that are easy to rank for.
+Make sure to search for keywords that perform high in the region you’re marketing to as well.

-2. Establish the scope.
+2. Establish the scope

-3. Develop flexibility and scalability.
+3. Develop flexibility and scalability

-Create an adaptable digital marketing strategy.
-The international market is never homogenous.
-That’s why you need to customize your approaches depending on the situation on the ground.
 Additionally, your plans must adapt to changes or unexpected developments.
 What do you do, for example, if the government in your target market releases a statement that the main ingredient of the mosquito repellent solution you’re marketing is ineffective?
 You would need to swiftly react by citing other authoritative research or advisories to counter the local government’s assertion.

 Moreover, your marketing plan needs to be scalable depending on the conditions of the market.
 Avoid creating a plan that is too anchored on certain personalities, places, pop culture references or competing products.
 Make it easy to expand your plan by not necessitating major changes in your product pitch or the functions of the people involved in implementing the plan.

-4. Build relationships.
+4. Build relationships

 Emphasize customer connections.
 International digital marketing may sound like an enormous and generalized venture, but it should feel as intimate as possible.
 Your goal is to make customers feel special so they are compelled to buy your product or subscribe to your service.

 Be responsive to inquiries and always aim to improve your customer service.
 Address complaints or questions as soon as possible.
 If you’re trying to attract new consumers, don’t make them feel taken for granted or like one of many people your business deals with impersonally.
 Invest in a multilingual customer service team.
-Customers are more likely to buy something that’s pitched in their language, and prospective customers develop a more positive first impression when their inquiries are addressed in their mother tongue.
+Customers are more likely to buy something that’s pitched in their language, and prospective customers develop a more positive first impression when their inquiries are addressed in their native language.

-5. Monitor and evaluate.
+5. Monitor and evaluate

 Document the implementation of your international marketing plan and measure its performance.
 Keep up with everything that is happening with the plan.
 Record your progress and assess whether or not your efforts have achieved what they were meant to.
 Develop performance metrics and evaluate whether your business is getting something out of the endeavor.

 The money you spend on online ads, social media promotions and other forms of digital marketing should translate to something palpable.
 That could be in the form of increased brand awareness or a bump in sales.
-Based on the results, either maintain or tweak your strategy, and continue to revisit it periodically to ensure your methods continue to pay off.
+Based on the results, either maintain or tweak your strategy and continue to revisit it periodically to ensure your methods continue to pay off.
 You’ll also want to keep up with digital marketing trends to maximize the opportunities to reach customers.

 FYIDid you know